Getting Ready for PCI Scope Wizard Self Service

 Welcome!

 Before beginning the PCI Scope Wizard, please take a few minutes to collect some information about your credit card collection and handling methods.
+We recommend that you print this page and write down all your details before heading back to the PCI Scope Wizard.

-If you have already collected this information the process will be quick and easy!
+If you have already collected this information, the process will be quick and easy!

 Information to Collect